 Early Help and Family Support Assessment (EHFSA)

-If you are struggling to meet the needs of a child or young person and have already tried accessing support through the local Children's Centre or child's school or setting then an Early Help and Family Support Assessment (often referred to as an EHFSA) may help to identify extra support from other services.
+If you are struggling to meet the needs of a child or young person and have already tried accessing support through the local Children’s Centre or school, then an Early Help and Family Support Assessment (often referred to as an EHFSA) may help to identify extra support from other services.

-An EHA can be completed with the parent/carer and child by any service or setting that they already have contact with i.e. child's pre-school, nursery, school, children's centre, Health Visitor, GP etc. This will look at the circumstances surrounding the child, identifying strengths and needs and with the parent/carer’s consent be discussed with other professionals to see how they may be able to support.
+An EHA can be completed with the parent/carer and child by any service or setting that they already have contact with; for instance, the child’s pre-school, nursery, school, children’s centre, Health Visitor, or GP.
+The assessment will look at the circumstances surrounding the child, identifying strengths and needs, and with the parent/carer’s consent can be discussed with other professionals to see how they may be able to offer support.

-When completing the EHFSA a Lead Professional will be allocated who will act as a point of contact to avoid children and their parents/carers becoming overwhelmed with information from lots of different sources.
+When completing the EHFSA a Lead Professional will be allocated; they will act as a point of contact to avoid children and their parents/carers becoming overwhelmed with information from lots of different sources.
 This lead professional will normally be someone the child and parent/carer already know and feel comfortable with.